SpiderLabs/owasp-modsecurity-crs/CONTRIBUTING.md

     skipAfter
 ```

+## Variables naming conventions

+* Variable names are lowercase using chars from `[a-z0-9_]`
+* To somewhat reflect the fact that the syntax for variable usage is different when you define it (using setvar) and when you use it, we propose the following visual distinction:
+  * Capital letters for collection, colon as separator, variable name.
+E.g: `SecRule TX:foo_bar_variable`
+  * Lowercase letters for collection, dot as separator, variable name.
+E.g: `setvar:tx.foo_bar_variable`

 ## Rules compliance with each Paranoia Level (PL)

-Rules in the CRS are organized in Paranoia Levels, which are described below.
+Rules in the CRS are organized in Paranoia Levels, which allows you to choose the desired level of rule checks.

 **PL0:**

 * Modsec installed, but almost no rules
-* Compliance check box ok but no flowers

 **PL1:**

-* Compliance check box ok with flowers
+* Default level, keep in mind that most installations will normally use this one.
+* If there is a complex memory consuming/evaluation rule it surely will be on upper levels, not this one
-* Atomic checks in single rule
+* Normally we will use atomic checks in single rules
 * Confirmed matches only, all scores are allowed
-* No false positives / Low FP
+* No false positives / Low FP (Try to avoid adding rules with potential false positives!)
-* False negatives are ok
+* False negatives could happen
-* Your AWS free tier VM will run this for 100's sites
-* Easy log management, grep is your friend

 **PL2:**

-* Compliance check box ok you are getting in security side
-* Chains usage is OK
+* Chains usage are OK
 * Confirmed matches use score critical
 * Matches that cause false positives are limited to use score notice or warning
 * Low False positive rates
 * False negatives are not desirable
-* Your AWS free tier VM will run this for 100 sites
-* Easy log management, grep is your friend, turn yourself into regex/greping pro

 **PL3:**

-* Compliance check box ok you are well into security, check before shooting
 * Chains usage with complex regex look arounds and macro expansions
 * Confirmed matches use score warning or critical
 * Matches that cause false positives are limited to use score notice
 * False positive rates increased but limited to multiple matches (not single string)
-* False negatives are evil
+* False negatives should be a very unlikely accident
-* Your AWS free tier VM will run this for 10's sites
-* Using LB is recommended
-* Not easy to hard log management, turn yourself into regex/greping ninja and get a SIEM

 **PL4:**

-* Compliance check box ok you bread security and you shoot whatever thing moves, shoot fist ask later
 * Every item is inspected
 * Variable creations allowed to avoid engine limitations
 * Confirmed matches use score notice, warning or critical
 * Matches that cause false positives are limited to use score notice and warning
 * False positive rates increased (even on single string)
-* False negatives are a kick in the ...
+* False negatives should not happen here
 * Check everything against RFC and white listed values for most popular elements
-* Your AWS free tier VM will run this for a site
-* You better use a LB
-* Beg you are using ELK to manage your logs and have your ninja sword always sharp and have spare swords available at all times
-* Red pill or blue pill?

-**PL5:**

-* Damn, why you took the red one?!
-* go beyond modsec capabilities
-* go Where No Man Has Gone Before
-* Your WAF accepts only a single string with 1 letter in it hahahaha

 ## ID Numbering Scheme